 Cost of Residential Treatment

 The cost of residential treatment varies between each Residential Treatment Center (RTC).
-The spectrum of cost may range anywhere from free (this is very uncommon) to tens of thousands of dollars per month.
+It may range from free (which is very uncommon) to tens of thousands of dollars per month.

 And if you are paying out-of-pocket (which means insurance is not covering the cost of the RTC), there are numerous factors that could affect the total cost:

-• Length of stay – although 30 days is considered the typical (or average) length-of-stay in a residential treatment center, that may not be true for everyone.
-Depending on the issue(s), and severity of symptoms/behaviors, patients may reside in residential treatment for a mental illness from anywhere from two weeks to a few months.
+- Length of stay: Although 45 days is considered the typical (or average) length of stay in a residential treatment center, that may not be true for everyone.
+Depending on the issue(s) and severity of symptoms/behaviors, patients may reside in residential treatment for a mental illness for anywhere from 1 month to a year.

-• Location of RTC – although a residential program on the beach and a residential program in an inner-city location may provide the exact same services and care, the one on the beach will likely be much more costly.
+- Location of RTC: Although a residential program on the beach and one in an inner-city location may provide the exact same services and care, the one on the beach will likely be much more costly.

-• Amenities – some treatment centers provide amenities available to patients at an additional cost such as a swimming pool, massage therapy, nutrition counseling, or an on-site gym.
+- Amenities: Some treatment centers offer amenities to patients at an additional cost, such as a swimming pool, massage therapy, nutrition counseling, or an on-site gym.

 Although RTCs can be very costly, some programs may offer options for financial aid, assistance, and/or financing plans.